Persuaded Search: Preliminary Analysis

 \subsection{Agent's search problem}

-Before we analyze the principal-agent game, we first consider a hypothetical setting in which $(a)$ there is no principal, and $(b)$ the agent observes the realization of some distribution $G\in \mathcal{G}(F)$ for free in each period.
-In this section, we study this stationary setting, which is a single-agent search problem akin to \cite{wol86}.
-This setting is instructive in characterizing when there is scope in our main model for contracting between the principal and the agent.
+Before we analyze the principal-agent game, we first consider a hypothetical setting in which there is no principal, and the agent observes a realization from some posterior-mean distribution $G\in \mathcal{G}(F)$ for free in each period.
+This setting is instructive in characterizing when there is scope in our model for contracting between the principal and the agent.

-Let $u(G)$ be the agent's ex-ante payoff in this search problem, which in a stationary setting is also his continuation payoff.
+Let $u(G)$ be the agent's expected payoff in this search problem, which is also his continuation payoff due to the stationary setting.
 The agent searches until he finds a good whose expected quality exceeds his discounted continuation value $\delta u(G)$.
 Thus, the agent's payoff $u(G)$ is the unique solution to the fixed point (as a function of $u$)